Partnering to Save a Biodiversity Hotspot

 Lao Ecology Small Grant Program

-The McConnell Foundation is partnering with the International Union for Conservation of Nature (IUCN) to offer a small grants program bolstering the civil society sector addressing biodiversity conservation and sustainable natural resources management in Laos.
-Currently in development.
+The McConnell Foundation is partnering with the International Union for Conservation of Nature (IUCN) to offer small grants to Lao organizations working on environmental conservation.
+This program bolsters the civil society sector providing local responses to biodiversity conservation in Laos.
+Eligible organizations are encouraged to apply through IUCN.

 The McConnell Foundation does not accept applications for international grants.
 However, we appreciate collegial exchanges of knowledge, lessons learned, and being appraised of the work others are doing in our fields of interest.
 If you are working in Nepal or Laos and have an interest in communicating with us, please contact Jesica Rhone at (530) 226-6223 or by using the email contact form.